nathan7/domthen/Readme.md

 # domthen

-  Promises for silly DOM callback crap.
+  Promises for silly DOMRequest crap.
   Inspired by how fucking awful the DOM callback convention is.

 ## Installation